jraillard/gitrdone/doc/step2_basic_local_commands.md

     ![First branch](../assets/fork_first_branch.png)

-Perfect, let this branch here for now and jump to the second task : create a README file
+Perfect, let this branch here for now and jump to the second task : create a README file.

 - Go back to the main branch by basically double click on it

-    &rarr; under the hood, it's equivalent to make a `git checkout` : changing the current commit HEAD
+    &rarr; Under the hood, it's equivalent to make a `git checkout` : changing the current commit HEAD.

 - Create a branch named **documentation**
 - Add a markdowwn file `README.md` at the repository root folder